pawurb/node-postgres-wiki/pg.md

 #### pg.defaults.poolSize

 Number of unique __Client__ objects to maintain in the pool.
 If this value is set to 0, pooling will be disabled and pg#connect will always return a new client.
+Default value is `10`

 #### pg.defaults.poolIdleTimeout